shadow/shadow/docs/shadow_config_spec.md

-Using a relatively long value here avoids triggering preemption when it isn't needed (and thereby unnecessarily reducing determinism of the simulation), but may cause the simulation to take longer to escape a "CPU-only busy loop" when it *is* needed.
+Using a relatively long value here avoids triggering preemption when it isn't needed (and thereby unnecessarily reducing determinism of the simulation), but may cause the simulation to take longer to escape a "CPU-only busy-loop" when it *is* needed.

 No effect when `native_preemption_enabled` is false.